LUMC/galaxy-launcher/docs/user_guide/configure_cluster_instance.md

-# Configuring galaxy instance for a cluster
+# Configuring galaxy instance on a vm connected to a cluster

 Configuring a cluster instance is similar to installing galaxy on a vm in the cloud, but requires some tricks to make it work.